ARM-software/ebbr/source/chapter4-firmware-media.rst

 subdirectories under ``/FIRMWARE``.

-Dedicated firmware partitions should be formatted with a FAT filesystem as defined by the UEFI specification.
+Dedicated firmware partitions should be formatted with a FAT filesystem as defined in :UEFI:`13.3`.
 Dedicated firmware partitions should use the same ``/FIRMWARE`` directory hierarchy.
 OS tools shall ignore dedicated firmware partitions,